When America sings for you

 - Hamilton's brother James Jr.; this is justified since the brothers were separated following their mother's death and cousin's suicide.
 James never came to the States and thus wasn't a huge part of Alex's life.

-- Cato, the slave of Hercules Mulligan who helped him spy on the British, is never mentioned, likely because it would make Hercules Mulligan unsympathetic (due to the obvious hypocrisy of owning a slave while fighting for his own freedom).
+- Cato, the slave of Hercules Mulligan who helped him spy on the British, is never mentioned, likely because it would make Hercules Mulligan unsympathetic (due to the obvious hypocrisy of owning a slave while fighting for his own freedom - as well as, obviously, owning a slave).

 - The Hamiltons' other children — he and Eliza historically had eight, but only Philip is mentioned by name.
 Philip mentions having a little sisternote in "Take a Break".
 He says he wants a little brother in the same line, but by the time the real-life Philip was nine he already had two, Alexander Jr. and James.
-However, there are references to the Hamiltons having other kids who are unseen, such as "We Know" where Burr mentions Hamilton's daughter and sons, which was accurate; his second daughter Elizabeth wasn't born until after the Reynolds Pamphlet was released.
+However, there are references to the Hamiltons having other kids who are unseen, such as "We Know" where Burr mentions Hamilton's daughter and sons, which was accurate; his second daughter Elizabeth wasn't born until after the Reynolds Pamphlet was released; and "It's Quiet Uptown" where Hamilton talks about taking the children to church on Sunday.

-- Aaron Burr had two other children in addition to Theodosia: John Pierre and Louisa Charlotte, both conceived from a long-term affair he had with his maid before his wife's death.
+- Aaron Burr had two other children in addition to Theodosia: Louisa Charlotte and John Pierre, both conceived from a long-term affair he had with his maid before his wife's death.

 - Though he never actually appeared in any draft of the play, Lin-Manuel Miranda has stated that the personage he most wishes he could have included was Baron Friedrich Wilhelm von Steuben, a Prussian officer whose training of the Continental Army transformed them from a rag-tag volunteer army into a genuine fighting force.
 Hamilton in particular owed von Steuben a great debt for training them to use bayonets, since Hamilton's moment of military glory at Yorktown was primarily a bayonet charge.
 Hamilton and von Steuben (who settled in New York after the war) remained friends until the Baron's death in 1794.